 VERIFYING YOUR VOTER REGISTRATION STATUS

-Who can vote absentee: Anyone may apply for an Early Voting ballot.
+Who can vote early: Anyone may apply for an Early Voting ballot.
 Since 1999 Nebraska law has not required a person disclose a reason for their request on the Early Voting application.

 In person: You may apply for an early voting ballot by contacting your County Clerk or Election Commissioner in person at the election office

 By mail: Print the Nebraska Early Voting Ballot Application, complete the form, then mail or fax it to your County Clerk or Election Commissioner.
 You may also send in a handwritten request.
 You can obtain an early voting ballot by writing to your county clerk or election commissioner with the following information: